poseidon-framework/minotaur-recipes/.github/ISSUE_TEMPLATE/request_a_package.md

 ---
 name: "Please add: [PACKAGE_NAME]"
-about: Request to add data from a publication to the Poseidon Package Directory
+about: Request to add data from a publication to the Poseidon Minotaur Archive
 labels: "new package"
 ---